NMBS B8D M2 Märklin coach equipped for lighting.

 The set is delivered with four folded bellows for uncoupled ends.
 These bellows are easily interchangeable, unlike some of other brands.

-These cars are heavy, probably too much.
+These coaches are heavy, probably too much.
 We’ll see whether it is possible to reduce their weight.
 The bogies don’t have a 3-point suspension.
 The wheels are burnished, but anyway, the wheel sets will be changed for isolated models complying with the NEM 310 standard.

 Disassembling is very easy: just remove the bellows, simply snapped, and spread a little the body at the door level.
 We find a rather coarse interior fittings, coloured in green, painted in red in first class and in cream in the luggage room.
 Beware: the glazings, not glued, tend to escape.
 You should check whether they are correctly fitted into the small pins on top of the windows.
 It will be a good idea to hold them in place with a little Kristal Klear glue or double-sided adhesive.